-Windhill21 are a primary academy in Hertfordshire who believe in ‘learning without limits’.
-They have enthusiastically embraced SCARF in their school.
+Windhill21 is a primary academy in Hertfordshire that believes in ‘learning without limits’.
+The school has enthusiastically embraced SCARF.
 How does SCARF work alongside the other approaches they use, and how has it made a difference to life at school?
 We spoke to Debra Price, Assistant Headteacher at Windhill21.

 Why did Windhill21 decide to adopt a whole-school approach to behaviour, safety and learning?